What are the top must-know software design patterns?

 5. Prototype Pattern

-• Description: Creates new objects by copying an existing object, known as the prototype.
-This pattern is useful when the creation of an object is more expensive than copying an existing instance.
+• What it does: Creates new objects by cloning an existing object (the prototype).
+Useful when building an object from scratch is more expensive than copying one.

 class Tree implements Cloneable { private String type; private Color color; private Position position; public Tree clone() { // Create a deep copy of this tree object. } }